danjperron/PicoWSolar/README.md

 Description of the file,
 - mqtt_ds18B20.py   Main python script store in the pico.
 You need to change it to main.py when every is working.
-- secrets.py.
+- <strike>secrets.py.
 Dictionnary which old all info about the wifi and the topics namea.
-Needs to be store in pico.
+Needs to be store in pico.</strike>
 - extractxl.py      Python script to feed data into the excel workbook.
 (Python script on my computer)
 - getsolar          Bash shell to transfer the latest data and display the chart on excel.
 Small change needs for window .bat file.
 - picowsolar.fzz    This is Fritzing schema